 Involves a detailed study of the history, beliefs, and practices of Judaism, Islam, Hinduism, Buddhism, Shintoism, and Confucianism.
 Pre-literary societies and religions are given special emphasis.
-The student is taught to relate these religions to the Christian faith for the purpose of dealing evangelistically with the groups involved.
+The student is taught to relate these religions to the Christian faith to deal evangelistically with the groups involved.
 (3 hours)